tychen742/introcscs/source/context/intro.rst

     introcs-csharp-master-examples.
     We suggest you *rename the unzipped folder* ``examples`` to match later references.

-    Computer programs are designed to run on a computer and solve problems.
-    Though the initial problems will be tiny and often silly, they will serve as learning tools to prepare for substantive problems.

 *   http://introcs.cs.luc.edu is an online text version for your web browser.
     See also :ref:`alt-formats` for pdf and epub versions.